mui/material-ui/docs/src/pages/components/typography/typography.md

 The Typography component uses the `variantMapping` prop to associate a UI variant with a semantic element.
 It’s important to realize that the style of a typography component is independent from the semantic underlying element.

-- You can change the underlying element for a once-off situation with the `component` prop:
+- You can change the underlying element for a one-off situation with the `component` prop:

 ```jsx
 {